 Please read this leaflet carefully before you take Nardil.

 This leaflet answers some common questions about Nardil.
 It does not contain all the available information.

 It does not take the place of talking to your doctor or pharmacist.

-Check with your doctor or pharmacist to see if you need special care when taking Nardil or if you need further information.
 All medicines have risks and benefits.
 Your doctor has weighed the risks of you taking Nardil against the benefits they expect it will have for you.